open-resources/physics_bank/content/public/013.Fluids/Fluid Dynamics/water_filled_vase/water_filled_vase.md

   pl-customizations:
     weight: 1
     fixed-order: true
+myst:
   substitutions:
     params:
       vars:
         title: Water Filled Vase
       part1:
         ans1:
           value: Option A
           feedback: Consider how force changes with pressure, and what affects pressure.
         ans2:
           value: Option B
           feedback: Make sure the vectors are pointing in the correct direction.
 Is the water pushing or pulling?
         ans3:
           value: Option C
           feedback: Great job!
 Pressure is equal to Force over Area, so the size of the force is proportional to the pressure!
 Hydrostatic pressure increases with depth ( $P = P_{0} + \rho gh$ ) so the vectors should get longer with depth.
         ans4:
           value: Option D
           feedback: Make sure the vectors are pointing in the correct direction.
 Is the water pushing or pulling?
         ans5:
           value: Option E
           feedback: Make sure the vectors are pointing in the correct direction.
 Is the water pushing or pulling?
 ---
 # {{ params.vars.title }}
 A water-filled vase is shown below.